Alalalalaki/UT-EH-reading/Advance_EH_selection.md

 > EH papers selected by personal interest.

+Robert A. Margo.
+(2018).
+The Economic History Requirement: Past, Present, Future.

+Diebolt, C., & Haupert, M. (2018).
+We are Ninjas: How Economic History has Infiltrated Economics. / The Vital Tools: How Economic History Complements and Completes the Training of an Economist.

+Maurer, S., Pischke, J. S., & Rauch, F. (2017).
+Of mice and mercfhants: Trade and growth in the iron age.
+London School of Economics mimeo. -- [intro](http://cep.lse.ac.uk/pubs/download/cp547.pdf)

 Bologna Pavlik, J., & Young, A. T. (2018).
 [Did Technology Transfer More Rapidly East-West than North-South?](https://sites.google.com/site/ayoungeconomist/home/working-papers-1).
 Working paper.

+Gales, B., Kander, A., Malanima, P., & Rubio, M. (2007).
+North versus South: Energy transition and energy intensity in Europe over 200 years.
+European Review of Economic History, 11(2), 219-253. -- [WB data blog](https://ourworldindata.org/energy-production-and-changing-energy-sources)

 Ma, D., & Rubin, J. (2019).
 The Paradox of Power: Principal-Agent Problems & Administrative Capacity in Imperial China (& other Absolutist Regimes). forthcoming in J Comparative Economics.